nilearn/nilearn/doc/plotting/index.rst

     >>> img = datasets.fetch_localizer_button_task()['tmaps'][0]     # doctest: +SKIP
     >>> view = plotting.view_img_on_surf(img, threshold='90%', surf_mesh='fsaverage')     # doctest: +SKIP

-If you are running a notebook, displaying ``view`` will embed an interactive plot:
+If you are running a notebook, displaying ``view`` will embed an interactive plot (this is the case for all interactive plots produced by nilearn's "view" functions):

 .. image:: ../images/plotly_surface_plot_notebook_screenshot.png